erew123/alltalk_tts/DOCKER_README.md

 The Docker image currently works on Windows and Linux, optionally supporting NVIDIA GPUs.

 ## General Remarks
-- The resulting Docker image is 22 GB in size.
+- The resulting Docker image is 21 GB in size.
 Building might require even more disk space temporarily.
+    - Another 15 GB is required for building DeepSpeed
 - Build time depends on your hardware and internet connection.
-Expect at least 10min to be normal.
+Expect at least 20-30min to be normal for a full build.
+  - This includes building the conda environment as well as DeepSpeed, which is the basis for the alltalk Docker image.
-- The Docker build:
+- The Docker build for alltalk:
   - Downloads XTTS as default TTS engine
   - Enables RVC by default
   - Downloads all supported RVC models